pywr/pywr/docs/source/cookbook/aggregated_node.rst

 Aggregated nodes
 ----------------

-The `AggregatedNode` is a special node that allows constraints to be added to a model that apply to a group of (possibly disconnected) nodes, enforcing either a fixed ratio or fixed maximum.
+The `AggregatedNode` is a special node that allows constraints to be added to a model that apply to a group of (possibly disconnected) nodes, enforcing either a fixed ratio of flow and/or a total minimum or maximum flow.

 Constraining flow using a ratio
 ===============================

 Aggregated nodes allows a constraint to be added that ensures the flow via two or more nodes conforms to a specific ratio.
 This is useful, for example, when modelling a blending constraint between multiple sources of water.

 In the example below the aggregated node "D" constrains the flow in nodes "A" and "B" to be equal (0.5 + 0.5 == 1).
 Due to the constraint the solution is flow from A = 40, B = 40, despite C demanding 100.
+There is no requirement that the factors sum to 1.0 this example would work with factors of 50 and 50 (or any two equal numbers) instead.

 Note that the aggregated node "D" is not connected to any nodes via an edge.
 The constraint is applied regardless.
+The factors must also remain a constant throughout a simulation (i.e. they can not be `Parameter` definitions references).
+This limitation could be resolved in a future version of Pywr.

 .. code-block:: javascript